Omega-3 in Pregnancy

 Why we should NOT avoid fish during pregnancy

 Fish are full of vitamins and minerals, specifically omega-3 fatty acids (EPA + DHA)!
-While other foods contain omega-3 fatty acids, like flaxseed or flaxseed oil, the EPA+DHA in fish is more bioavailable, meaning they are easier for your body to utilize.
+While other foods contain omega-3 fatty acids, like flaxseed or flaxseed oil, the EPA+DHA in fish is more bioavailable.
+Meaning they are easier for your body to utilize.
 Plant-based foods like chia seeds are not a great source of DHA.

-It is great to include high-quality fish, like salmon, tuna, sardines, anchovies, and herring, or a high-quality fish oil supplement ensuring you and baby are safe and getting a plethora of vitamins and minerals!
-Additionally, consume fish in moderation–two to three servings of fish a week will do the trick for most women!
+It is great to include high-quality + low mercury fish, like salmon, tuna, sardines, anchovies, and herring, or a high-quality fish oil supplement ensuring you and baby are safe and getting a plethora of vitamins and minerals!
+Additionally, consume fish in moderation.
+Two to three servings of fish per week will do the trick for most pregnant women!